Quality of Reishi Products- Do You Know What You Are Buying?

 Our team spent some time surveying some of the most “visible brands” of reishi on the market and we are sharing the results of our research in layman’s terms.

-Reishi Product #1: This reishi product shows up very often when you google “reishi” and the brand makes many other supplements.
+Reishi Product #1: This reishi product shows up very often when you google “reishi” and the brand includes many other excipients.
+Ingredients:

 but rather in laboratory flasks using a different species of Ganoderma.
 Because of the artificial environment, this plant could not grow to a full mature fruit body form.
 Instead, the mycelia will grow similar to a germinating seed and then cultivated.
 The mycelium has not proven to possess the equivalent nutrients of the fruit body of a fully grown red reishi.
 The main driver for such approach is the inability to properly grow Ganoderma Lucidum in most parts of the world for commercial purposes.
 Growing traditional red reishi is expensive and takes a long time.
 The average time from germination to full grown reishi takes 9 months to a year.